Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Mechanisms

 \subsection{Worker Discussion Text: Changes in Worker Attention}

 How were workers able to better target screen-ins?
 In this section we provide suggestive evidence of how access to algorithmic information changed workers' decision-making process.
 To do so, we leverage rich, unstructured administrative text data from the partnered child welfare agency, taken from discussion notes written during workers' decision-making process (see examples in Table \ref{table_reasons}).
+Discussion notes vary considerably in detail and quality, but may still provide valuable insight into whether discussions changed.

-Combining these data with recent advances in large language models (LLMs), we assessed in a principled way whether workers discussions changed when they had access to the tool.
-Inspired by \citet{ludwig2017} and using recent improvements in open-source LLM methods, we fine-tuned a pretrained LLM, DistilBERT, to predict whether workers had access to algorithm support using the notes from their discussions.\footnote{We thank an anonymous referee for this suggestion.} The model provides clear evidence that discussions changed as shown in Figure \ref{fig:BERT} ($AUC\approx0.7$).
+Combining these data with recent advances using word embeddings from sentence transformers, we assessed in a principled way whether workers' discussions changed when they had access to the tool.
+Specifically, we trained a BERTopic model \citep{grootendorst2022} on discussion notes from approximately 11,000 referrals.
+We then used the generated topics ($t=131$) to predict whether workers had access to the algorithm tool in our trial sample, using three-fold cross-validation.
+Even with a drastically reduced dimensionality of the text data to 131 topics, the model provides clear evidence that discussions changed when workers had access to the algorithm, as shown in Figure \ref{fig:BERT} ($AUC\approx0.55$).
+A linear regression of treatment status on the selected topics gives an F-statistic of $F=77, p<0.0001$ (not reported).

-Given the notorious difficulty in explaining ``black-box'' LLM predictions, we grouped together categories of words in light of the ways in which the algorithmic tool could modify attention.
+Topics types found by the BERTopic model are not designed to predict what is changing in the discussions and still suffer from lack of explainability.
+For those reasons, we grouped together categories of words in light of the ways in which the algorithmic tool could modify attention.
 The algorithmic tool was based on data from household members' past history and listed a score for each child on the report.
 With algorithm support, workers might make fewer mistakes in aggregating child or family history, better understand family history, better contextualize the incoming allegation report, or have a broader household focus that considers the circumstances of all siblings and alleged perpetrators.
 Each of these interrelated potential mechanisms could improve worker assessment of risk.

 We find that access to the algorithm increased the salience of information that was complementary to algorithm features.
 Workers paid more attention to all children on the referral and which caregiver had custody, across the entire distribution of algorithm scores (Figure \ref{fig:discussioncontent} Panel I).
 As reported in Appendix Table \ref{tab:text}, providing the algorithmic tool significantly increased the likelihood of mentioning such proxies of family structure by 4.1 percentage points or 7 percent ($p=0.059$).